Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Conventional Coning Correction

 The two-speed techniques exemplified by eq.~\eqref{eq:ConingTwoSpeed}---though there are many others under different assumptions for the time-history of $\bomega$ \cite{Ignagni:1996,Savage:1998}---are exceptionally fast and remove the need for performing the computationally expensive task of finite rotations at the sensor interval.
 However, there have been considerable advancements in computing since 1990, and two-speed algorithms are not always necessary.
 Propagating at the sensor interval is well-known to be desirable when it is possible \cite{Savage:1998}.

-If we choose to perform finite rotations at the sensor interval, then we are only concerned with the coning correction over the sensor interval (and not the minor interval).
-This leads to the one-speed algorithm, which may be easily derived for linear $\bomega$ as described in Appendix~\ref{app:SingleSpeed} and results in
+If finite rotations are to be performed at the sensor interval, then coning correction is only applied over the sensor interval (and not the minor interval).
+This leads to the one-speed algorithm, which may be easily derived for linear $\bomega$ as described in the Appendix and results in

 which is the same correction suggested by Miller in the early 1980s \cite{Miller:1983}.
 Thus, letting $\Delta \bT_k = \bT( \Delta \bphi_k)$ be computed from eq.~\eqref{eq:EulerFiniteRotation}, the attitude at the end of the sensor interval is then computed as the product